Suzamax/Aircraft/README.md

 ## Pre-requisites

-Install [TdLib from Telegram](https://github.com/tdlib/td/): just compile it and make a `sudo make install`.
+Install [TDLib from Telegram](https://github.com/tdlib/td/): just compile it and make a `sudo make install`.
 The libraries should have been installed in `/usr/local/lib`.